dantrevino/talks/Welcome file.md

-# How Do I Become a World Class Blockstack Developer Evangelist?
+# How Do I Become a World Class Blockstack Evangelist?

-**What is a developer evangelist?** ([reference](http://developer-evangelism.com/handbook.php#defining))
+**What is a Blockstack evangelist?**
-> A developer evangelist is a spokesperson, mediator and translator
-> between a company and its technical staff.
-Every day millions of
-> dollars are wasted in companies because non-tech people and tech
-> people either don't communicate at all or completely miss each other's
-> points.
+A Blockstack evangelist is:

 **What are the product areas that I should learn to become a Blockstack expert?**  Based on my current understanding, I would break it down this way below.
 What am I missing?
 What sections are in the wrong place?